kendryte/kendryte-doc-freertos-programming-guide/en/SYSTEM.md

-# 系统控制
+# SYSCTL

 ## Overview

-系统控制模块提供对操作系统的配置功能。
+The system control (SYSCTL) unit can provide configuration functions for the SoC (system on chip).

 ## Features

-系统控制模块具有以下功能:
+The system control module has the following features:

-- 设置 CPU 频率
+- Set the CPU frequency
-- 安装自定义驱动
+- Install custom drivers

 ## API